How Can You Whiten Your Teeth With Braces?

 How Can You Whiten Your Teeth With Braces

-We’ll provide you with practical steps to whiten your teeth safely and effectively while wearing braces.
+We’ll explain what you can do every day to whiten your teeth safely while wearing braces.

 1. Consult Your Dentist for Safe Whitening